The Top 5 Nutrient Dense Powerhouse Greens

 1) Watercress – Is a close cousin to cabbage and rocket (arugula) and is the super star of all greens receiving a perfect nutrient density score of 100%!!
 It’s delicate and peppery and can be added to your salads or smoothies, and because it’s a winter veg, it’s great to throw into your soups and pastas.

 3) Chard – Also known as Silverbeet or Swisse chard.
-In Australia we are mostly familiar with the Fordhook variety which has big white stems and large dark green leaves.
-Chard is full of anti oxidants and is great in salads, Spanikopita and curries.
+In Australia we are mostly familiar with the “Fordhook” variety which has big white stems and large dark green leaves.
+Chard is full of anti- oxidants and is great in salads, Cheese and Spinach Triangles and curries.

 5) Spinach – Rich in iron and so restores energy, increases vitality and improves the quality of the blood, and is wonderful for detoxifying.
-I love it chopped up in salads, added to soups like and smoothies.
+I love it chopped up in salads, added to soups like my Spinach, Lentil and Spinach Soup, and smoothies, like my Ginger, Mint and Green Apple Smoothie

 Finally, by no means dismiss kale (15th on the list!) and it’s myriad of benefits.
 I personally love it in my green smoothies, stir fries and scrambled eggs, and the whole family loves it as Crunchy Kale Chips